Stories of Dogs Mourning for Other Family Pets Shared by Owners Will Truly Melt Your Heart

 Do dogs mourn the loss of other family pets?

-At the very least, a remaining pet will search for the other out of curiosity, then a bit of anxious, helpless, depression.
-In our term’s, they mope.
-There is no tool for mesuring sadness, but since we know dogs also release the chemical oxytocin, the same as our ‘love drug’, except in even larger quanities, we can assume loss to them IS keenly felt.
+At the very least, a remaining pet will search for the other out of curiosity, then experience a bit of anxious, helpless depression.
+In our terms, they mope.
+There is no tool for measuring sadness, but since we know dogs also release the chemical oxytocin, the same as our 'love drug,' except in even larger quantities, we can assume that loss is keenly felt by them.

 Because there is now an absence of the drug in them.

-This chemical my well be the reason dogs are just so friendly and NEED their buddies.
-As we’ve seen, they don’t just have dog freinds.
+This chemical may well be the reason dogs are so friendly and need their buddies.
+As we've seen, they don't just have dog friends.

-I’ve lost my Peach recently and she was with Mo, my daughter’s dog.
-Mo was never close to me, she was always giddish about me and made sure she was far from me.
+I recently lost my Peach, who was with Mo, my daughter's dog.
+Mo was never close to me; she was always skittish around me and made sure to keep her distance.

-On Peach’s waning hour at the vet, she was brought inside the room where were gathered.
-The room was small, we surrounded her to say our goodbyes.
+In Peach's waning hours at the vet, she was brought into the room where we had gathered.
+The room was small, and we surrounded her to say our goodbyes.

-Mo was halfway to the room sitting down.
-As I said my goodbye, Mo got up and walked to Peach and you can see Peach mumbling some words to Mo.
+Mo was halfway to the room, sitting down.
+As I said my goodbye, Mo got up and walked to Peach, and you could see Peach mumbling some words to Mo.

 Then Mo moved back to where she was sitting and sat quietly.
-What I witnessed, was my peach giving the younger Mo instructions to love her grandpa and to take her place when she lives and her soul moves to meet my parents in heaven.
+What I witnessed was my Peach giving the younger Mo instructions to love her grandpa and to take her place when she leaves and her soul moves to meet my parents in heaven.

-Today, Mo is doing everything Peach does.
-She sits near me, she lies down near me when I am ready for bed.
-She brings me toys when I get home (she never used to that) and she lets me walk her in the Morning.
+Today, Mo is doing everything Peach used to do.
+She sits near me, lies down next to me when I am ready for bed, brings me toys when I get home (which she never used to do), and lets me walk her in the morning.

-My family saw when Mo listened to Peach and now they can’t stop talking about how much closer MO is with her grandpa.
+My family noticed when Mo listened to Peach, and now they can’t stop talking about how much closer Mo is with her grandpa.

 So yes, they do mourn.
 I witnessed it.

-groom or clean himself for about 2weeks—-—took him to vet and got a vitamin??? shot told to give him as much attention as we could and wait and yes he came around SOOO animals (family pets) do mourn
+Yes, and cats do too—we had our lovely staffie (Miska) put down (she was sick), and our cat, after one week, went off food, moped around, and did not really groom or clean himself for about two weeks.
+We took him to the vet and got a vitamin shot, and were told to give him as much attention as we could and wait.
+Yes, he came around.
+So animals (family pets) do mourn.

 Absolutely yes.
-We had an Old English Sheepdog and miniature schnauzer that were best friends forever.
-When the OES died I buried her in my pet Cemetery by the greenhouse with the others.
+We had an Old English Sheepdog and a miniature schnauzer that were best friends forever.
+When the OES died, I buried her in my pet cemetery by the greenhouse with the others.

-Every morning when I let Muffy out she ran out to the little Cemetery and would just sit there for about 1/2 hour no matter the weather.
+Every morning when I let Muffy out, she ran to the little cemetery and would just sit there for about half an hour, no matter the weather.

-She continued doing this until she passed, now they are both together in same place side by side
+She continued doing this until she passed; now they are both together in the same place, side by side.

-Yes they do.
-When I had to put Patches down she had cancer, her daughter Tekka would go and sit next to her cage.
+Yes, they do.
+When I had to put Patches down because she had cancer, her daughter Tekka would go and sit next to her cage.

-She didn't eat too much for a week.
+She didn't eat much for a week.
 I was watching her reactions.

 Oh yes.
 I have two profound stories.
 The first was a little poodle.